Tanystropheus: Neck

 The most recognisable feature of Tanystropheus is its hyperelongate neck, equivalent to the combined length of the body and tail.
-Tanystropheus had 13 massive cervical (neck) vertebrae, though the first two were smaller and less strongly developed.
+Tanystropheus has 13 cervical (neck) vertebrae, most of which are massive, though the two closest to the head are smaller and less strongly developed.
 The atlas (first cervical), which connects to the skull, is a small, four-part bone complex.
 It consists of an atlantal intercentrum (small lower component) and pleurocentrum (large lower component), and a pair of atlantal neural arches (prong-like upper components).
 There does not appear to be a proatlas, which slots between the atlas and skull in some other reptiles.
-The intercentrum and pleurocentrum are not fused to each other, unlike the fused atlas of allokotosaurs.
+The intercentrum and pleurocentrum are not fused to each other, unlike the single-part atlas of allokotosaurs.
 The tiny crescent-shaped intercentrum is overlain by a semicircular pleurocentrum, which acts as a base to the backswept neural arches.
 The axis (second cervical) is larger, with a small axial intercentrum followed by a much larger axial pleurocentrum.
 The axial pleurocentrum is longer than tall, has a low neural spine set forwards, and small prezygapophyses (front articular plates).
 The large postzygophyses (rear articular plates) are separated by a broad trough and support pointed epipophyses (additional projections).

 The third to eleventh cervicals are hyperelongate in T. longobardicus and T. hydroides, ranging from three to 15 times longer than tall.
 They are somewhat less elongated in T. antiquus, less than 6 times longer than tall.
 The cervicals gradually increase in size and proportional length, with the ninth cervical typically being the largest vertebra in the skeleton.
 In general structure, the elongated cervicals resemble the axial pleurocentrum.
 However, the axis also has a keel on its underside and an incomplete neural canal, unlike its immediate successors.
 In the rest of the cervicals, all but the front of each neural spine is so low that it is barely noticeable as a thin ridge.
 The zygapophyses are closely set and tightly connected between vertebrae.
 The epipophyses develop into hooked spurs.
 The cervicals are also compressed from the side, so they are taller than wide.
 Many specimens have a longitudinal lamina (ridge) on the side of each cervical.
 Ventral keels return to vertebrae in the rear half of the neck.